Oleamide: Biochemical and medical aspects

 In terms of natural occurrence, oleamide was first detected in human plasma.
 It was later shown to accumulate in the cerebrospinal fluid during sleep deprivation and induces sleep in animals.

-It has been considered as a potential treatment for mood and sleep disorders, as well as cannabinoid-regulated depression.
+It has been considered as a treatment for mood and sleep disorders, as well as cannabinoid-regulated depression.

 In terms of its sleep inducing effects, it is speculated that oleamide interacts with multiple neurotransmitter systems.
-Some in-vitro studies show that the cis enantomer of oleamide is an agnoist for the cannabinoid receptor CB-1 with an affinity around 8 micromolar.
+Some in-vitro studies show that cis-oleamide is an agonist for the cannabinoid receptor CB-1 with an affinity around 8 micromolar.
 However, given oleamide's relatively low affinity for CB-1 and uncertainty about the concentration and biological role of oleamide in-vivo, it has been argued that it is premature to classify oleamide as an endocannabinoid.
 At larger doses oleamide can lower the body temperature of mice by about 2 degrees, with the effect lasting about two hours.
 The mechanism for this remains unknown.